-According to a 2012 report by the National Fire Protection Association, fire departments attend to an average of 72,000 carbon monoxide cases each year.
+According to a 2012 report by the National Fire Protection Association, fire departments attend to an average of 72,000 carbon monoxide incidents each year.
 Carbon Monoxide, or CO2, is a colorless, odorless gas by-product of burnt fuel.
-It’s usually associated with wood stoves, car engines and other fire combustion sources including gas or oil furnaces.
+It’s often connected to wood stoves, car engines and other fire combustion sources including gas or oil furnaces.

 Steps you can take to reduce the CO2 risk in your Hilton Head Island home?

-- Buy a CO2 detector for each room of your home.
-You can phone Epperson Service Experts Heating & Air Conditioning to purchase one today.
+- If you don’t have a CO2 detector in your home, get one right away.
+You can phone Epperson Service Experts to purchase one today.

 *emedicinehealth.com.
 Prevention information for Carbon Monoxide poisoning may be inaccurate or incomplete; none of these methods guarantee prevention of Carbon Monoxide poisoning.